 - Best Looking: Fellow Opus — If aesthetics matter as much as function

-- Best Budget: Timemore C3 Pro — Incredible value for filter coffee
+- Best Budget: Timemore C2S — Incredible value for filter coffee

 Frequently Asked Questions